pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/model_averaging.myst.md

 ## Stacking

-The third approach implemented in PyMC is known as [_stacking of predictive distributions_](https://arxiv.org/abs/1704.02030).
+The third approach implemented in PyMC is known as _stacking of predictive distributions_ by {cite:t}`Yao_2018`.
 We want to combine several models in a metamodel in order to minimize the divergence between the meta-model and the _true_ generating model, when using a logarithmic scoring rule this is equivalent to:

 $$\max_{w} \frac{1}{n} \sum_{i=1}^{n}log\sum_{k=1}^{K} w_k p(y_i|y_{-i}, M_k)$$